ROCR FAQs

 The national case rates are based on the M codes for the professional component (PC) and the technical component (TC) of each of the 15 disease sites for the RO Model that CMS issued in the 2022 MPFS final rule.
 Under the RO Model, CMS determined that HOPPS rates were more accurate for radiation oncology services, so the Agency based the M codes on HOPPS data.
 ASTRO replicated the methodology and found that those case rates were reasonable and trended them forward to 2024 for ROCR.

 How will ROCR ensure stable payments into the future?
-What stops CMS from pushing back again in 2028?
+What stops CMS from pushing back?

 ROCR’s set base rates and inflationary updates will help ensure stable payments in future years.
 By making ROCR law, CMS will have much more limited authority than it does currently under the MPFS and HOPPS to adjust radiation oncology payment rates.
 As long as radiation oncology participates in Medicare, the specialty will be subject to government decision making on health policy, requiring constant advocacy.